kaufman-lab/timeperiods/README.md

 #### interval\_weighted\_avg\_f Technical overview

-This function merges periods in y to periods in x by interval variables and possible grouping variables.
-Since the function is designed to return a row for each row in y, non-matches in y are identified by non-join merges and added in as rows with missing value variables.
+This function merges periods in y to periods in x by interval variables and possible grouping variables using foverlaps.
+The goal is to calculate averages for values in y, so y is actually passed to the first argument of foverlaps.
+This confusion is due to inconsistency in how x\[y\] syntax is a right join whereas foverlaps(x,y) is a left join (this is probably due to foverlaps replicating an existing bioconductor function).
+Anyway, I chose to have interval\_weighted\_avg\_f(x,y) be a right join to match x\[y\] rather than foverlaps. foverlaps is called internally even though there’s an equivalent non-equi x\[y, on=\] join because foverlaps is slightly faster at producing all the columns needed to do the calculates.

+Specifically, in order to keep track of counts of observe time (which become weights in the weighted average function), I need to calculate the duration of overlap within a joined interval.
+It’s surprising that foverlaps doesn’t include this, but it needs to be calculated explicitly in my function using pmin on both of the end intervals (which becomes inteval\_end) and pmax on both of the start intervals (which becomes interval\_start).
+The differerence (interval\_end-interval\_start+1) is the duration (“dur”) of an overlapping joined interval.
+The sum of these durations across a y interval is the total count of unique units of time present in x that overlap with that y interval (note that x intervals need to be non-overlapping within groupings).
+Therefore, these units of time (“dur”) can be used as weights in a weighted average.

 The value variables in the resulting data.table are averaged in a group-by statement (by periods defined in y as well by optional grouping variables).
 Specifically, the average is a weighted average that takes into account the duration of an observed measurement in a desired averaging period (y interval).
 The function is written to make use of